devspitz/Motivate/README.md

 (Personal goal: make components as reusuable as possible to enable personaliztion for companies.)

 Phase I
-v-company tasks list displayed (creating React front end) -abitlity to add tasks (adding express backend)
+-company tasks list displayed (creating React front end) -abitlity to add tasks (adding Express backend)
 -Use AI to design app (or using Figma)
 -REST to tasks list. ability to add, edit, delete...
 -sort tasks by prioritys or deadline